lauri-elias/spektre-protocol/CANON-4.md

 - illusion of progress
 - loss of agency

+Processing replaces commitment.

 ---

-## 6. Noise as a Control Mechanism
+## 7. Noise as a Control Mechanism

 Noise is not accidental.